vatanaksambath/call_tracker_api/README.md

 > **INTERNAL PROJECT**

-A modern RESTful API built with [NestJS](https://nestjs.com/) for streamlined management and processing of legal documents and data.
+A modern RESTful API built with [NestJS](https://nestjs.com/) for streamlined management and processing of call tracker document and data.
-This API is engineered for internal use, offering robust endpoints for legal operations, document handling, and frictionless integration with internal legal information systems.
+This API is engineered for internal use, offering robust endpoints for call tracker operations, document handling, and frictionless integration with internal call tracker information systems.

 ---